 "In-Kind Contribution" means a provision of goods or services or anything of value that is not a monetary contribution.
-Participating candidates may accept in-kind contributions only from individuals and are limited to \$210 in value.
+Participating candidates may accept in-kind contributions only from individuals and are limited to \$220 in value.
 An individual may give a participating candidate an in-kind contribution and a monetary contribution.
-However, the combined total given to the candidate may not exceed \$210.
-The candidate may also give in-kind contributions to his or her campaign provided that they, combined with any personal monies, do not exceed \$910 for a candidate for the legislature, or \$1,880 for a candidate for statewide office.
+However, the combined total given to the candidate may not exceed \$220.
+The candidate may also give in-kind contributions to his or her campaign provided that they, combined with any personal monies, do not exceed \$970 for a candidate for the legislature, or \$1,910 for a candidate for statewide office.
 In-kind contributions must be assessed at a fair market value and must be included in campaign finance reports.
 It is the responsibility of the candidate to assess the fair market value.

-Early Individual Contributions (Seed Money)^{4,25}
+Early Individual Contributions (Seed Money)4,25

 Participating candidates may raise a limited number of private individual contributions which are called early contributions.
-Early individual contributions have a limit of \$210 from each individual.
-Early contributions may be raised and spent through the end of the qualifying period July 30, 2024.
-Any early contributions not spent by the end of the qualifying period shall be sent to the Commission. ( not on ballot in 24)
+Early individual contributions have a limit of \$220 from each individual.
+Early contributions may be raised and spent through the end of the qualifying period July 28, 2026.
+Any early contributions not spent by the end of the qualifying period shall be sent to the Commission.

-Early Individual Contribution Aggregate Limit Governor Secretary of State Attorney General Treasurer Supt. of Public Instruction Corporation Commission Mine Inspector Legislature Primary \$72,300 \$67,783 \$67,783 \$33,884 \$33,884 \$33,884 \$16,948 \$5,293
+Early Individua Contributi Aggrega Limit on Governor Secretary of State Attorney General Treasurer Supt. of Public Instruction Corporation Commission Mine Inspector State Legislature Primary \$76,880 \$73,936 \$73,936 \$36,959 \$36,959 \$36,959 \$18,486 \$5,775